 Schools and sporting clubs are recommended to use baseline screening.
 What is the best type of baseline screening?

 Your Brain Health has been following the scientific evidence on baselines screens closely over recent years as we have seen a shift in thinking.
 The main focus now for baseline testing is to help identify signs and symptoms that help guide the best early treatments, especially in signs and symptoms that are associated with poor recovery if not managed appropriately.
 Therefore, at You Brain Health, we believe multimodal assessments that screen medical history of concussion, migraine, learning disorders, mental health and sleep is vital, symptom reporting is still important, as well as objective tests of vestibular-ocular functions, cognition, and balance.
 This is a change from many recent trends that have focused mainly on symptom reporting and brief cognitive tests (some computer-based).
 These tests, while useful for diagnostic purposes, have limitations in relation to informing the actions for best care.
-My advice is to look for multimodal screens that use objective tests, including vestibular-ocular assessments in addition to relevant medical history.
+My advice is to look for multimodal screens that use objective tests, including vestibular-ocular assessments in addition to relevant medical history — ScreenIT’s multimodal digital assessments are designed with exactly this approach.
 Baseline tests also need to be feasible and time efficient, so Your Brain Health Screens take only 15 minutes!

 What makes a school or sporting club ‘concussion ready’ at Your Brain Health?